vannguyengd/gooddata-ui/website/versioned_docs/version-5.0.0/01_supported_versions.md

 3. **End-of-Support** (EOS)
     * **When it starts:** The date is defined by GoodData.
-    * **What it means:** A version in EOS receives neither new features no bug fixes.
+    * **What it means:** A version in EOS receives neither new features nor bug fixes.
 Although the version is still available for use, we do not recommend that you use it.

 4. **End-of-Life** (EOL)
     * **When it starts:** The date is defined by GoodData.